| Don't Forget The Gear Oil

 effects of air trapped in a lubricant, anti-foam additives speed

-• Friction modifiers - The required degree of friction
+the separation process. • Friction modifiers - The required degree of friction

 reduction can vary significantly between differing pieces of